carolestrella/carolestrella/README.md

 ## 📖 About me

 * 💻 Software Engineer @ QuintoAndar
-* 🎓 I'm a Computer Science student at the 9th semester
+* 🎓 Graduated on Computer Science at University of Brasília